 Guaranteed issue policies will have you answer basic questions and if you can answer “no” to all of them then they will underwrite you.
 As I have also mentioned here on the blog, guaranteed issue does come at a cost.
 Since they are willing to write you even though you are a high risk individual, you are going to have to pay for it.

 Because you don’t have to take a medical exam, they have very little information on you and what problems could arise in the future.
-The insurance companies offset this risk by charging you more every month, but you can’t put a price on the value of life insurance and the peace of mind that it brings
+The goal of the insurance agent is to decide how much risk you are for their plans.

 For a 60-year-old male that needs $100,000 of coverage, you are looking at a rough cost of about $5000 a year for your premium.
 Is that expensive?
 For some people it can be, but if you absolutely need the life insurance coverage then that is the price you are going to have to pay.

-As you can see, even though the individual had heart disease with a defibrillator, he was still able to get the life insurance that they needed.
+As you can see, even though the individual had heart disease with a defibrillator, he could get protection.
 If you have been denied from a previous carrier for basic term insurance because of a heart condition, this is another option that you should consider.

 Every insurance company is different, some companies have experience working with certain conditions, like diabetes or heart conditions.
 Depending on your heart condition and defibrillator, there could always be a company that accepts you for a traditional medically underwritten policy.
 It’s important to work with an agent that has experience with your specific situation.